-The World Integrated Assessment of the Impacts of Systemic Pesticides on Biodiversity and Ecosystems (WIA), published on 9 January 2015 (1), provides a synthesis of existing research environmental on the impacts of neonicotinoid pesticides and fipronil, a pesticide with similar properties.
+The World Integrated Assessment of the Impacts of Systemic Pesticides on Biodiversity and Ecosystems (WIA), published on 9 January 2015 (1), provides a synthesis of existing research environmental impacts neonicotinoid pesticides and fipronil, a pesticide with similar properties.
 Based on over 800 published studies, the report concludes that "the wide-scale use of persistent. these water-soluble chemicals is having widespread, chronic impacts upon global biodiversity."
 A recent report European by the Academies Science Advisory Council comes to similar conclusions (2).
 Neonicotinoids were first discovered in the 1990s and have since become the most widely used class of insecticides (Figure 1).
-They are less toxic to vertebrates than to invertebrates and can be applied as seed treatments, soil treatments, and foliar sprays.
-Neonicotinoids become distributed throughout the plant (they are systemic), making them very effective against sucking pests.
-They are also used in livestock, aquaculture, and domestic animals.
+They are less toxic to vertebrates than to invertebrates and can be applied as seed aquaculture, and domestic animals.
 However, studies have shown that many non-target species, particularly bees, are also affected by neonicotinoids.
 These concerns have led to a partial, two-year ban on the use of neonicotinoids in the EU, starting on 1 December 2013 (3).
 The recently published European Red List of Bees points to pesticides as one of main threats to bee species, 9.2% of which are classified as at threat of extinction (4).
 The WIA provides an overview of existing research on the effects of neonicotinoids and another systemic pesticide, fipronil.
-In this ECG Bulletin article, the term 'neonicotinoid' covers both fipronil and the neonicotinoids.
+In this ECG Bulletin article, the term 'neonicotinoid' covers both fipronil neonicotinoids.
+In a series of papers in reference (1), the WIA presents evidence of the extensive use of neonicotinoids treatments, soil treatments, and foliar sprays.